SoaringMoon/WaifuNetwork/Archive/Threads/The Basement Lounge.md

 # 510
 >>8187
->in our path to victory in the [spoiler]gynocentric[/spoiler] world we're in cannot be a straight line
+>in our path to victory in the %%gynocentric%% world we're in cannot be a straight line

 bingo